zeljkoobrenovic/sokrates-website/blog-src/_posts/2020-03-15-landscape-analysis.markdown

 date:   2020-05-25 19:12:01 +0100
 author: by Željko Obrenović (zeljkoobrenovic.com)
 permalink: landscape
+icon: landscape
-excerpt: Landscape analysis aggregates and indexes the results from multiple Sokrates projects.
+excerpt: "The Socrates landscape analysis a utility that aggregates and indexes the results of Sokrates analyses,  providing a centralized and uniform on the results of multiple Sokrates projects.
+The analysis is called landscape because it draws a map of all projects that you want to view from one place."
 ---

 The Socrates landscape analysis a utility that aggregates and indexes the results of Sokrates analyses,  providing a centralized and uniform on the results of multiple Sokrates projects.
 The analysis is called landscape because it draws a map of all projects that you want to view from one place.